Click the + icons to expand sections below.

 Leave of Absence

-If a student needs to interrupt his or her studies due to unforeseen personal circumstances, the student may apply for a leave of absence through the Office of the Director of Academic and Student Affairs.
-A leave of absence must be approved by the Director of Academic and Student Affairs, who will determine if there is a reasonable expectation that the student will return to school.
+If a student needs to interrupt his or her studies due to unforeseen personal circumstances, the student may apply for a leave of absence through the Office of the Dean of Academic and Student Affairs.
+A leave of absence must be approved by the Dean of Academic and Student Affairs, who will determine if there is a reasonable expectation that the student will return to school.
 The request must be in writing, must give the date the leave is to begin and the date the student is expected to return, and must not be taken while the student is registered for classes.
 The approved leave of absence form must be signed by the student and the approving school officials.
 Grounds for an approved leave of absence include:

 - Death of an immediate family member